intrigueio/intrigue-core/README.md

 ### Using the web interface

 To use the web interface, browse to http://127.0.0.1:7777.
-Once you're able to connect, you can follow the instructions here: https://intrigue.io/2017/03/07/using-intrigue-core-with-docker/
+Once you're able to connect, you can follow the getting started instructions: http://intrigue.io/up-and-running/

 ### Configuring the system

-Many modules require API keys.
-To set them up, browse to the "Configure" tab and click on the name of the module.
+Many tasks connect to external services and thus require API keys.
+To configure these tasks, browse to the "Configure" tab in the UI and click on the name of the task.
 You will be taken to the relevant signup page where you can provision an API key.
+These keys are ultimately stored in config/config.json.

 ## The API

-Intrigue-core is built API-first, allowing all functions in the UI to be easily automated.
+Intrigue-core is built API-first, allowing all functions in the UI to be automated.
 The following methods for automation are provided.

 ### API usage via core-cli